extorc/Extorc-Tools/README.md

 # Extorc-Tools
-This is an addon i have been working on for a few days now<br>
+This is an addon i have made for easy of operations in blender and composition af alot of usefull blender tools at one menu<br>
-I dont have much Blender API experience but i love the way this addon is coming out to be

 # To Use :
 Download the python File<br>